Lisa Changadveja

 Lisa Changadveja is an American political strategist who has worked in multiple capacities on presidential campaigns for Hillary Clinton and at MoveOn.
 She is also an author and illustrator of four children's picture books, including Chang's First Songkran and The Only Girl on a Motorcycle.

 Background

 Changadveja was born in Atlanta, Georgia and grew up in Helen, Georgia.
 She is the daughter of Thai immigrants.
 She volunteered for John Kerry's 2004 presidential campaign and worked on the successful 2006 reelection campaign for Oregon's then-governor Ted Kulongoski.
-In 2007, Changadveja temporarily withdrew from Brenau University to join Hillary Clinton's presidential campaign, where she mobilized voters in Nevada, Ohio, and Indiana as regional field director.
+In 2007, Changadveja temporarily withdrew from Brenau University Women's College to join Hillary Clinton's presidential campaign, where she mobilized voters in Nevada, Ohio, and Indiana as regional field director.

 Career

 Changadveja served as deputy field director for Senator Michael Bennet's 2010 campaign before joining Planned Parenthood Federation of America in 2011 as Northwest Regional Field Manager.
 She then served as campaign manager for Ann Johnson's 2012 campaign for the Texas House of Representatives.